gvwilson/thirdbit/_posts/2015/2015-01-05-cathedrals-bazaars-and-in-between.md

   and further that:
 </p>
 <blockquote>
-   ...the sorry reality of the bazaar Raymond praised in his book [is] a pile of old festering hacks, endlessly copied and pasted by a clueless generation of IT "professionals" who wouldn't recognize sound IT architecture if you hit them over the head with it.
+   …the sorry reality of the bazaar Raymond praised in his book [is] a pile of old festering hacks, endlessly copied and pasted by a clueless generation of IT "professionals" who wouldn't recognize sound IT architecture if you hit them over the head with it.
 </blockquote>